njpanderson/varnish-phpadmin/README.md

 ### Fatal Error!
 "The "settings.php" file does not exist.
 Have you created it?"

-This one should be pretty clear already but if you're not sure, it's just a case of following step **1** of the installation to create the `settings.php` file which should be placed next to the `index.php` file wherever you've installed the Varnish PHP Admin page.
+This one should be pretty clear already but if you're not sure, it's just a case of following **step 1** of the installation to create the `settings.php` file which should be placed next to the `index.php` file wherever you've installed the Varnish PHP Admin page.

 ### Fatal Error!
 "Socket could not be opened to host."

-When PURGE-ing or BAN-ing, Varnish PHP Admin will attempt to connect to your server using the IP and port you defined within `settings.php`.
-It also sends the `Host` header which you have defined within the actions form at the top.
+When PURGE-ing or BAN-ing over HTTP, Varnish PHP Admin will attempt to connect to your server using the IP and port you defined within `settings.php`.
+It also sends a `Host` header depdnding on the host you have selected to view.

 If your `varnish_socket_ip` or `varnish_socket_port` options in the `settings.php` file are pointing to the wrong place, or the port defined is not opened by your firewall, the Varnish PHP Admin can have trouble creating a socket.
 Check that your server is accessible at the IP/port you have defined.

+### Fatal Error!
+"Socket error: [error message]"

+If this occurs when using `admin` style BANs, you may have misconfigured the `varnish_socket_ip` or `varnish_socket_port` settings, or the IP and port combination could not be accessed via the Admin interface.

+Check you have opened the defined port, and that the IP is accessible from within the server running the interface.

 ### Fatal Error!
 "Password not defined.
 Please define a password before continuing!"